mayerrobert/jmurmel/README.md

 Now take it from there,
 e.g. read `murmel-langref.lisp`.
 Or type `:h` at the REPL prompt.
-Or run `java -jar jmurmel-1.0-SNAPSHOT.jar --help`.
+Or run `java -jar jmurmel.jar --help`.

 | [Standalone use](#standalone-use)